ultralytics/llm/README.md

   welcome: {
     title: "Hi!",
     message: "How can I help you today?",
-    examples: ["What is YOLO11?", "How do I train a model?"], },
+    chatExamples: ["What is YOLO11?", "How do I train a model?"],
+    searchExamples: ["YOLO quickstart", "model training parameters"], },

   // UI Text